SoftwareAG/c8y-docs/src/documents/guides/java/java-microservice.html.md

 **Step 1 - Create application**

 If the application does not exist, create a new application on a platform.
-Please see 'Create application' step in Run microservice locally section.
+For details, refer to the 'Create application' step in [Run microservice locally](#run-locally).

 **Step 2 - Upload zip file**